-Re: Opinion of Trustees Resolution of Dispute Case No. 81-139
+Re: Opinion of Trustees Resolution of Dispute Case No. 81-259

-Pursuant to Article IX of the United Mine Workers of America 1950 Benefit Plan and Trust, and under the authority of an exemption granted by the United States Department of Labor, the Trustees have reviewed your Request for Advisory Opinion concerning coverage under the Employer's Benefit Plan for your oral surgery and for the anesthesiologist's charges.
+Pursuant to Article IX of the United Mine Workers of America 1950 Benefit Plan and Trust, and under the authority of an exemption granted by the United States Department of Labor, the Trustees have reviewed your Request for an Advisory Opinion concerning coverage of your dependent's oral surgery under the Employer's Benefit Plan.